NEON-biodiversity/neon_data_examples/README.md

 ## NEON MetaData

-NEON data comes with extensive metadata and README files.   neonDivData does not have a link to these or to product codes, but it's essential to read them to appreciate any caveats or updates/fixes.
+NEON data comes with extensive metadata and README files.   neonDivData does not have a link to these or to product codes or the README files, but it's essential to read them to appreciate any caveats or updates/fixes.